Athkheliya Namghar

 Sri Sri Athkheliya Namghar or Sri Sri Athkhelia Namghar is a prominent pilgrimage place of Assam and North Eastern India.
 It is located at Bosa Gaon, Golaghat, Assam where the three rivers - Ghiladhari, Mokrong and Kakodonga meet.
-It was constructed by king Gada Pani in the year 1681 AD.
 Before 1970s, temple was called Sri Sri Athkheliya temple but later, it was renamed as the Sri Sri Athkheliya Namghar due to the influence of Vaishnavism.

 Etymology

 Sri Sri Athkheliya is named after the eight kuris or "neighbourhoods" or "parts".
-As the people of these eight kuris together have formed a society and have carried out religious works together there, the place received the name of Sri Sri Athkhelia Namghar.
-According to Axom buronji or "the history of Assam", the Ahom kings, leaving those who knew systematic farming, to engage in expansion based farming, started the paik system.
-The groups above the paiks were called khels.
+As the people of these eight kuris together have formed a society and have carried out religious works together there, the place received the name of Sri Sri Athkhelia Namghar.As per the Paik system, groups above the paiks were called khels.
 Some such royal persons, or post-holders settled in neighbourhoods: the name of the khels were decided upon the 'post' of the post-holder.

 Before 1970, Sri Sri Athkheliya Namghar was known as Sri Sri Athkhelia Hori Mandir.
 Even now on its entrance, the inscription reads "Sri Sri Athkheliya Hori Mandir".
 After 1970, it was renamed as the Sri Sri Athkheliya Namghar.